-When crooked and misaligned teeth are left untreated, it can affect your dental health.
+Crooked and misaligned teeth can affect your dental health.
 In addition, crooked teeth can:

 - Increase the difficulty of cleaning your teeth and gums.
 This may increase your risk of tooth decay and gum disease.

 - Adds stress to the teeth, joints, and muscles, which increases the likelihood of tooth and jaw damage.

 Finding the best solution to address crooked teeth can help restore balance and symmetry to your smile.
 There is a wide range of treatment options available to address crooked teeth.
 Dr. Moore and our team at the Charlotte Center For Complete Dentistry can assess your needs and recommend the best form of treatment for you.

 Crooked teeth are a common dental issue.
 There are many reasons why patients have crooked teeth.
 For example, your genetics can be to blame for orthodontic issues.
 In other cases, some form of tooth trauma such as a fall or blow to the face can cause this issue.
 The severity of the trauma, as well as the age at which it occurred, will determine how crooked your teeth become.